Counsel - Join our Nunavut and Yukon Regional Offices!

 Need help with your application?
 Let us know.
 If you require an accommodation during any phase of this assessment process, please use the Contact information below.
 All information received in relation to your accommodation will be kept confidential and your right to privacy will be protected.

-VIRTUAL INFORMATION SESSIONS – COME MEET THE EMPLOYEES OF THE YUKON REGIONAL OFFICE!
+VIRTUAL INFORMATION SESSIONS – COME MEET THE EMPLOYEES OF THE YUKON AND NUNAVUT REGIONAL OFFICES!

-We will be holding a series of information sessions with lawyers of the Yukon Regional Office.
-Candidates will have the opportunity to learn more about the roles and responsibilities of our lawyers, the work environment, as well as the culture and experiences that the Yukon has to offer.
+We will be holding a series of information sessions with lawyers of the Yukon and Nunavut Regional Offices.
+Candidates will have the opportunity to learn more about the roles and responsibilities of our lawyers, the work environment, as well as the culture and experiences that the Yukon and Nunavut have to offer.
 There will be a question and answer period at the end of the presentation.

 The information sessions will be held via MSTeams.
 Interested candidates can email Stacey LaCroix-Sauve, Senior HR Advisor at Stacey.LaCroix-Sauve@ppsc-sppc.gc.ca to register for a session.